SRISABARI46/IMD_Web_Scraping/README.md

  The final source code is in IMDb_Web_Scraping.py

- The final output csv file is in Top 10K Movies
+ The final output csv file is in https://drive.google.com/file/d/1vLN72A7jYavF9bIF2QJDDqVvFZJZOEdM/view?usp=sharing